Kitten 101: Creating Positive Behaviors

 Here’s our Socialization and Habituation Checklist.
 Try to run your new cat or kitten through all of these and more!

 To create positive behaviors, your kitten needs to be exercised, both physically and mentally.
 Getting sufficient physical stimulation and mental enrichment helps to enforce your cat’s good habits, and they will be less prone to behavioral issues.
-When cats don’t get enough exercise, they can turn to disruptive actions like hyperactivity at night, scratching at unwanted surfaces, or play aggression.
+A lack of exercise and stimulation can often lead to your cat becoming disruptive, aggressive, and hyperactive.

 Cats that are indoor-only need plenty of enrichment to fulfill their needs.
-Try using puzzle feeders and toys that mimic hunting instincts, like the indoor hunting feeder by Doc and Phoebe.
+Try using puzzle feeders and toys that mimic hunting instincts.

 Other enrichment ideas include: